Urumi 1 Weir

 Urumi 1 Weir is small diversion dam constructed across Poyilingalpuzha in Koodaranji village of Kozhikode district in Kerala, India.
-This weir is constructed for power generation in a Small Hydro Electric Project and is constructed across the Poylingalpuzha which is tributary of Chaliyar river.
+This weir is constructed for power generation in a Small Hydro Electric Project and is constructed across the Poylingalpuzha which is a tributary of Chaliyar river.
 Location is at Urumi near Poovaranthodu, Koodaranji village of Kozhikode district.
 Height from deepest foundation is 5.6 m and the length is 47.0 m.

 The Urumi falls near the dam has become a tourist attraction after the hydro electric project came into existence.